datopian/datahub/docs/tutorial-basics.markdown

 {% include tutorial-basics-ex-fields-2.js %}
 </script>

 As can be seen the rendering of the field has changed.
-This is because the `recordSummary` method uses the Record.getFieldValue function which in turn renders a record field using the Field's renderer function.
+This is because the `summary` method uses the Record.getFieldValue function which in turn renders a record field using the Field's renderer function.
 This function varies depending on the type and can also be customized (see the <a href="models.html#field">Field documentation</a>).